An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Core-Mark Holding Co Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CORE stock compares to 2,000+ US-based stocks, and to peers in the Distribution Services sector and Wholesale Distributors industry.
+We show how CORE stock compares to 2,000+ US-based stocks, and to peers in the Wholesale Trade sector and Automobile and Other Motor Vehicle Merchant Wholesalers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Core-Mark is one of the largest marketers of food, fresh and broad-line supply solutions to the convenience retail industry in North America.
 Founded in 1888, Core-Mark offers a full range of products, marketing programs and technology solutions to approximately 40,000 customer locations in the U.S. and Canada through 32 distribution centers (excluding two distribution facilities the Company operates as a third-party logistics provider).
 Core-Mark services traditional convenience retailers, grocers, drug, liquor and specialty stores, and other stores that carry convenience products.